pymc-devs/pytensor/doc/tutorial/aliasing.rst

         borrow=True)

-This pattern works regardless of the computing device, and when the latter makes it possible to expose Pytensor's internal variables without a copy, then it proceeds as fast as an in-place update.
+This pattern works regardless of the computing device, and when the latter makes it possible to expose PyTensor's internal variables without a copy, then it proceeds as fast as an in-place update.